Pascal Durand

 Pascal Durand (born 3 October 1960) is a French lawyer and politician of La République En Marche !
-(LREM) who has been serving as a Member of the European Parliament since 2014.
+(LREM) who has been serving as a Member of the European Parliament from 2014 to 2024.

 Political career

 Career in national politics

 Durand was elected spokesperson for Europe Ecology – The Greens (EELV) at the party's 2011 congress in La Rochelle.
 He later served as national secretary of EELV from 23 June 2012 to 30 November 2013, succeeding Cécile Duflot.

 In the EELV primaries ahead of the 2012 presidential elections, Durand served as director of candidate Nicolas Hulot's campaign.
 When Hulot eventually lost against Eva Joly, Durand joined Joly's campaign team.

 Member of the European Parliament

 Since 2014, Durand has been a Member of the European Parliament.
 In May 2019, he was reelected, this time as member of the Renew Europe group.

 In parliament, Durand has been serving on the Committee on Constitutional Affairs since 2014.
 On the Committee, he serves as coordinator for the Renew Europe group where he works to reform EU institutions and to launch the works of the Conference on the Future of Europe.
 Since 2021, he has been part of the Parliament's delegation to the Conference.

 Durand is also a substitute member of the Committee on Legal Affairs (JURI) and the Committee on Budgetary Control (CONT).
 In the past, he was a member of the Committee on the Internal Market and Consumer Protection (2014-2019) and the Committee of Inquiry into Money Laundering, Tax Avoidance and Tax Evasion (2016-2017) that investigated the Panama Papers revelations and tax avoidance schemes more broadly.
 Notably, he authored an own-initiative report on the extension of product lifetime (2017) and served as lead rapporteur on the Corporate Sustainability Reporting Directive (2022).

 In February 2016, Durand left EELV to join Nicolas Hulot's campaign for the 2017 presidential elections.